londarks/Unofficial-gofile.io-API-Documentation/README.md

 Must contain one or multiple files.
 - **email**<br>
 formData string
-Must contain email adress syntax.
+Must contain an email address syntax.
 The upload will be stored on this account.
 - **description**<br>
 formData string
-Must contain description of the upload
+Must contain a description of the upload
 - **password**<br>
 formData string
-Must contain password of the upload
+Must contain a password of the upload
 - **tags**<br>
 formData string
-Must contain tags of the upload.
-If multiple tags, seperate them with comma (example : tags1,tags2)
+Must contain the tags of the upload.
+If there are multiple tags, seperate them with comas (example : tags1,tags2)
 - **expire**<br>
 formData integer
-Must contain expiration date of the upload in the form of timestamp.
+Must contain an expiration date of the upload in a form of timestamp.

-exemple Python
+example in python
 ```python
     from requests_toolbelt.multipart.encoder import MultipartEncoder
     import requests